MaheshChandrra/CMPE255-Credit-Risk-Prediction/paper/paper.md

 Here we compare loan status of the people who are having history of taking the loan and not being able to pay it vs able to pay it.People with no history of default are more likely to have their loan approved when compared to people having a history of default .

+**Analysis of data using Box Plots:**

+Box plots are one of the best methods to check the outliers in the numerical columns of the dataset with respect to a categorical column.
+The numerical columns in the dataset are ‘person_age’, ‘person_income’, 'person_emp_length', 'loan_amnt', 'loan_int_rate', 'loan_percent_income', 'cb_person_cred_hist_length’.
+We shall plot all these columns with the loan_status(target variable) and check how is the data distributed and if there are any outliers or not.

+- Person Age:
+From the box plot between the loan_status and person_age, we can see that most of the people are between the age of 20 to 35.
+There are some outliers that do not make sense.
+There are some data points that suggest that a person of age 140 has loan_status ‘not default’ which is humanly impossible to live that long.
+Since only a few data points are above the age of 80 we can consider this to be the maximum age and remove those data above age 80.

+- Person Income:
+From the box plot, we can observe that only one data point is far away from the dataset, while most of the data is between 0 and 1 million.
+Even though it is not impossible to earn 6 million a year since our dataset has only a few data points which are lying above the 2 million range we can consider these as the outliers and remove them from our dataset for better predictions.

+- Person Employee Length:
+This feature looks almost similar to the person_age feature in the plot.
+This is because age is similar to the employee length as most people start their career in the mid-’20s.
+Even in this plot, we can see that some of the points lie far away from the remaining data points which are clustered between 0 and 10.
+The points which are at 120 can be discarded as they are outliers and do not make sense and the data points till 40 can be considered even if some of them are outliers.

+The remaining features 'loan_amnt', 'loan_int_rate', 'loan_percent_income', 'cb_person_cred_hist_length’ are plotted and checked for outliers but these outliers are not removed but considered because these features have the data points which can be possible and cannot be removed.

+**Analysis of data using Violin plots:**

+Even though the box plots give the outliers the violin plots are used to observe the data distribution in the numerical column with respect to a categorical column.
+From the below graphs we can observe that almost all the features have the distributed similarly for both when the loan is defaulted and not defaulted.

+From the violin plot between person age and loan_status, most of the data is around a similar range i.e. 20 to 40 for both classes.

+Except for the plot between the ‘loan_percent_income’ and ‘loan_status’, all the plots have a similar kind of distribution for both the classes.
+Only in this plot, we can see that if the loan has not defaulted the data is mostly around low loan_percent_income(0 to 0.2) and if the loan has defaulted the data is mostly around a loan_percent_income between 0.2 to 0.4.

 # Comparisons

 # Example Analysis